Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing: Method

 where $\delta_\beta(z_\text{cl})\pm \sigma_\beta(z_\text{cl})$ is an estimate of the bias on the lensing efficiency due to photometric redshift measurements, together with the uncertainty on this bias.
 For a deep photometric survey aiming at measuring cosmic shear, this quantity is one of the most relevant systematics, and thus a natural calibration product \citep[e.g. ][]{hoyle18}.
 For our generic survey we assume

 and

 This prescription qualitatively follows the photometric redshift bias and uncertainty in the DES Y1 data which at $z_\text{cl}\gtrsim 0.7$ grow quickly \citep{mcclintock19}.
 The parameter $\alpha_\beta$ is introduced to vary the strength of the photo-z bias within its errors.
+By construction, its mean value is 0, while its variance is 1.